pmorim/obsidian-chess/README.md

 ## Features

-Here is a condensed list of the plugin's features:
+Here is a condensed list of the current and future plugin's features:

-- Display a chess position by passing its **FEN code**.
+- [x] Display a chess position by passing its **FEN code**.
-- Customize the board with different **themes and piece sets**.
+- [x] Customize the board with different **themes and piece sets**.
-- If you don't like the built-in themes, **create your own**.
+- [x] If you don't like the built-in themes, **create your own**.
-- **Flip the board** to see it from black's perspective.
+- [x] **Flip the board** to see it from black's perspective.
-- Highlight the tiles of the **last move** or **check**.
+- [x] Highlight the tiles of the **last move** or **check**.
-- See the board tile's **coordinates**.
+- [x] See the board tile's **coordinates**.

-## Roadmap

-Here is a condensed list of future features:
+- [ ] Custom, user defined, board **themes**.

-- Ability to display **arrows** between tiles to show the main ideas of the position.
+- [ ] Ability to display **arrows** between tiles to show the main ideas of the position.
-- Ability to **mark tiles** to show their importance in the position.
+- [ ] Ability to **mark tiles** to show their importance in the position.
-- **Board editor** window to automatically generate the code-blocks for you.
+- [ ] **Board editor** window to automatically generate the code-blocks for you.

 ## Q&A

 **Q:** Why did you make this plugin?

 - **A:** When I tried to make some notes about a new chess opening I was learning, I didn't find a way to embed a chess position on an markdown file since Lichess' `<iframe>` only allows to display full games.
 So i resorted to just taking a screenshot of Lichess' board editor and pasting that image in the markdown file.
-When I head of the [Obsidian October](https://publish.obsidian.md/hub/11+-+Events/Obsidian+October+2021) contest I thought it would be a good excuse to make a chess plugin.
+When I heard of the [Obsidian October](https://publish.obsidian.md/hub/11+-+Events/Obsidian+October+2021) contest I thought it would be a good excuse to make a chess plugin.

 **Q:** What's your rating?

 - **A:** I'm quite bad at chess; I'm still just learning and have only recently started taking the game seriously.
-As of writing this I'm around 1400 to 1500 on rapid (only time control I play is 10+0).
+As of writing this I'm around 1400 to 1500 on rapid.
 If you're interested, you can check out my [lichess account](https://lichess.org/@/frizd).
 I have never played on a tournament, so I don't have an official FIDE rating.

 ## Inspiration